priyadi/automapper-bundle/README.md

 - `normalizer` (default: `false`):  A boolean which indicate if we inject the AutoMapperNormalizer;
 - `cache_dir` (default: `%kernel.cache_dir%/automapper`): This settings allows you to customize the output directory for generated mappers;
 - `mappings`: This option allows you to customize Mapper metadata, you have to specify `source` & `target` data types and related configuration using `pass` field.
-This configuration should implements `Jane\Bundle\AutoMapper\Configuration\ConfigurationPassInterface`.
+This configuration should implements `AutoMapper\Bundle\Configuration\ConfigurationPassInterface`.
 - `allow_readonly_target_to_populate` (default: `false`): Will throw an exception if you use a readonly class as target to populate if set to `false`.

 ## Normalizer Bridge